 The Labour Management Committee meets with the Employer at least once per month during the school year in an attempt to solve problems prior to going through the formal grievance process.
 Typically this committee meets on the last Friday of each month throughout the school year.

-Current officers of the Local on this important committee include 1st Vice President Marlene Arruda; Recording Secretary Tim Thornton; and Labour Relations Officer Jason Mcfarlane.
+Current officers of the Local on this important committee include President Eddie Pereira, 1st Vice-President Marlene Arruda, Recording Secretary Tim Thornton, Chief Steward Junior Edwards, and Member at Large Rod Bowser.

 The Grievance Committee currently consists of 5 delegates representing the Local.
 The purpose of this committee is to address Members’ concerns with the Employer.